-- Making sure the flat is clean and in good condition when the tenants move in. - Keeping the property well maintained.
-This includes making sure a property can be used normally without growing mould and taking care of trees and shrubs (if you want to do any cutting or pruning make sure you have the landlord's written consent). - Taking reasonable steps to make sure that none of their other tenants interfere with your peace, comfort or privacy (and you don't interfere with their's).
+- The landlord must make sure the flat is clean and in good condition when the tenants move in. - The landlord must keep the property well maintained.
+This includes making sure a property can be used normally without growing mould and taking care of trees and shrubs. - Taking reasonable steps to make sure that none of their other tenants interfere with your peace, comfort or privacy (and you don't interfere with their's).